ezztherose/Blog/content/posts/MapReduce.md

 *MapReduce* is a set of functions that contains: *Map* & *Reduce*.
 The *Map* function takes an *input* in the form as an input/value pair.
 The goal is to associate values that have the same key I. The *Reduce* produce an *output* of key/value pairs.
 The *Reduce* function accepts the key I and its associated values.
-Afterwards, *Reduce* merge the values to possible reduce the data into a smaller data set \cite{Dean}
+Afterwards, *Reduce* merge the values to possible reduce the data into a smaller data set.

 To make any sort of computations on a large data set there are a few structural p arts of the cluster that needs to be considered.
 The structural parts for *MapReduce*